 Homework: Homework is given almost daily and is generally due the next day.
 Homework which is poorly done or contains numerous blanks will receive no credit.
 If you are absent, you will be required to make up missed homework.
 Again, it is YOUR responsibility.
 Homework is due the day after you return from an absence.
-You will have one day of makeup time for each day you were absent.
+You will have Friday, SGI (Small Group Instruction) to makeup assignments unless you attend After School Tutoring to complete missing work.
 Of course, the sooner you submit the homework, the better.